Goat Cheese and Caramelized Onion Tartlets

 Pro-tip: Keep the puff pastry shells in the freezer until the oven has preheated.
 This will make sure they puff up and cook through.

 1. Bake the Puff Pastry Shells: Preheat your oven according to the instructions on the puff pastry shells package.
-In order for the puff pastry shells to properly rise, make sure the oven has had enough time to heat up and that the puff pastry is very cold (the shells should not be thawed prior to baking).
-Place the puff pastry shells on a cookie or baking sheet with the “top” facing up about two inches apart.
-Bake until they are golden brown and puffed then remove them from the oven and let cool.
+In order for the puff pastry shells to properly rise, make sure the oven has had enough time to heat up and that the puff pastry is very cold (the shells should not be thawed before baking).
+Place the puff pastry shells on a cookie or baking sheet with the “top” facing up, about two inches apart.
+Bake until they are golden brown and puffed, then remove them from the oven and let them cool.
 While the shells are baking, you can start caramelizing the onions.

 3. Prepare the Goat Cheese Filling: In a bowl, combine the crumbled goat cheese and fresh thyme leaves.